LOYOLA UNIVERSITY CHICAGO

 ENTR 201 Introduction to Entrepreneurship (3 Credit Hours)

-Introduces students to the process of innovation & how to think like an entrepreneur.
+Introduces students to the process of innovation and how to think like an entrepreneur.
 Students will learn how new venture ideas are conceived, vetted & tested.
-Course knowledge & skills presented through combination of theory & application that will prepare students to move to next level of entrepreneurial studies.
+Course knowledge & skills are presented through a combination of theory and application, preparing students to move to the next level of entrepreneurial studies.

 Course equivalencies: MGMT381/ENTR310/ENTR201

-Students gain insight into process of innovation & entrepreneurial mindset; Students able to identify problems in marketplace & translate these ideas into viable products & services
+Students gain insight into the process of innovation & entrepreneurial mindset; Students can identify problems in the marketplace & translate these ideas into viable products & services

 Outcomes

-Students gain insight into process of innovation & entrepreneurial mindset; Students able to identify problems in marketplace & translate these ideas into viable products & services
+Students gain insight into the process of innovation & entrepreneurial mindset; Students can identify problems in the marketplace & translate these ideas into viable products & services

 Pre-requisites: Junior Standing, minimum grade of "C-" in ENTR 201 or ENTR 310